-During February 2020, the Company closed on a rights offering capital raise wherein the Company's holders of common stock, Series C Preferred Stock, and certain outstanding warrants on the date of record, obtained, at no charge, non-transferable subscription rights to purchase units ("Units").
+During February 2020, the Company closed on a rights offering capital raise wherein the Company's holders of common stock, Series C Preferred Stock, and certain outstanding warrants, obtained, at no charge, non-transferable subscription rights to purchase certain units from the Company ("Units").
 Each Unit consisted of one share of Series C Convertible Preferred Stock ("Preferred Stock") and 675 warrants to purchase common stock ("Warrants").
 Each Unit sold for \$1,000.
 Each share of the Preferred Stock is convertible, at the Company's option at any time on or after the first anniversary of the expiration of the rights offering or at the option of the holder at any time, into a number of shares of our common stock equal to the quotient of the stated value of the Preferred Stock (\$1,000) divided by the Conversion Price (\$1.4814 per share).
 Each Warrant is exercisable for one share of our common stock at an exercise price of \$1.50 per share from the date of issuance through its expiration five years from the date of issuance.
 The Warrants also contain a cashless exercise provision that allows the holder to receive 70% of the common stock otherwise available under the warrant to the holder electing the cashless exercise provision.
-The Company issued 9,440 Units, which includes 6,372,000 Warrants exercisable into shares of our common stock and preferred shares that are convertible into 6,372,350 shares of Common Stock, for gross proceeds of \$9.4 million.
+The Company issued 9,440 Units, comprised of 6,372,000 Warrants exercisable into shares of our common stock for gross proceeds of \$9.4 million before consideration of issuance costs of approximately \$1.2 million, allocated to the Preferred Stock (with no issuance costs allocated to the preferred stock) and \$5.1 million, net of issuance costs of approximately \$1.2 million of the suarce costs.